 6. Lodge P10D3 Seasoned Cast Iron Dutch Oven, 4 quart

 This Lodge P10D3 arrives pre-seasoned with oil for a natural, easy-release finish that improves with use.
 As with other seasoned Dutch ovens, you will have to season occasionally.

-You will notice that unlike other Dutch ovens the handles on this oven slant upwards making it easier to carry around.
-It is also a little easier to season around the handles as there is a little more space.
+You will notice that, unlike other Dutch ovens, the handles on this oven slant upwards, making it easier to carry around.
+It is also a little easier to season around the handles as there is more space.

 The lid and handle are comprised of a single piece of cast iron.
 It is tight-fitting and seals in nutrients as well as the flavor of all your favorite dishes.

 For 4 people it is the perfect size for great chili, braise, or stew and approximately 3 pounds of chicken pieces.

 It is also the perfect size to cook artisan sourdough bread.
 The bread bakes at 500 degrees, and the crust always comes out crusty.